Rita-Ighoyiwi/Lita-Capstone-project/README.md

 #### Summarizing the Top Selling products, Regional Performance and Charts
 ---

-This is where i used chart to visualize for insights to bring the performance to life, with the use of slicer to fliter the charts for flexibity.
+This is where I used chart to visualize for insights to bring the performance to life, with the use of slicer to fliter the charts for flexibity.

 ---